 Make sure you are routinely cleaning and sanitizing frequently used surfaces and items like counter tops, cell phones, etc. Those baby toys can get particularly gross when your little one is teething and should get a routine wipe down as well.
 We love Seventh Generation’s botanical disinfecting wipes.
 They are safe for baby and SO easy to use.
 If possible, avoid letting your baby play with objects such as cell phones & car keys, as they can harbor quite a bit of yucky bacteria.

 GIVE A DAILY PROBIOTIC

-Probiotics help support a healthy balance of bacteria in the gut and can support digestion, fight toxins and boost immunity.
+Probiotics help support a healthy balance of bacteria in the gut and can support digestion and boost immunity.
 Try feeding your little one probiotic rich foods like yogurt or kefir or give her a daily probiotic supplement to keep her immune system strong.

-Your little one will need plenty of extra rest when he’s sick.
+Your little one need plenty of rest.
 Start by providing a quiet, comfortable place for him to catch those much needed zzz’s.
 You’ll also want to make sure to stick to calm, more restful activities.
 Books, puzzles, art projects or even a favorite show can all be good options.
 And of course, extra cuddles!

 STEAM & HUMIDITY

 Moist air is key to clearing mucus and can help to loosen nasal secretions making it easier for baby to breathe.
 Try keeping a humidifier running in your child’s room or sitting in a hot, steamy bathroom for 15 minutes a couple of times a day.
 A warm, steamy bath is also helpful for calming your little one and helping break up mucus.